The interim (temporary) prosthesis for dogs

 What does a prosthesis cost?

 One of the most popular questions.
 Understandable!
-Anyone who is toying with the idea of taking a handicapped dog with them and allowing them to have a prosthesis must be able to afford it in the end.
+Anyone who is toying with the idea of taking a disabled dog with them and allowing them to have a prosthesis must be able to afford it in the end.
 The costs for a prosthesis are about 600,- Euro -1000,- Euro for plastic and for carbon from 1000,- Euro to 1500,- Euro.
 Depending on the company, the prices can vary considerably, so I cannot give an exact figure here.

 How long does such a prosthesis last?